appliedbits/draft-sliwa-stir-oob-transparent-discovery/draft-sliwa-stir-oob-transparent-discovery.md

 This approach provides the following properties:

-- Transparency: CPS endpoint declarations are publicly logged and auditable through STI-CT.
+- Transparency: CPS endpoint declarations are logged and auditable through STI-CT.
 - Verifiability: Mappings are derived from signed certificates anchored in existing STIR trust infrastructure and supported by Signed Certificate Timestamps (SCTs).
 - No bilateral provisioning: Originating and terminating parties do not require prior agreement or static configuration to determine the correct CPS.
 - Compatibility: The mechanism is fully compatible with the STIR Out-of-Band (OOB) architecture as defined in {{RFC8816}} and requires no modification to existing CPS publish or retrieve interfaces.